-Benefit-cost: The WSIPP benefit-cost model was used to determine whether a program meets this criterion.
-Programs that do not achieve at least a 75% chance of positive net present value do not meet the benefit-cost test.
-Heterogeneity: To be designated as evidence-based, a program must have been tested on a "heterogeneous" population.
-We operationalized heterogeneity in two ways.
-First, the proportion of minority program participants must be greater than or equal to the minority proportion of children in Washington State aged 0 to 17.
-From the 2010 Census, for children aged 0 through 17 in Washington, 68% were white and 32% minority.
-Thus, if the weighted average of program participants had at least 32% minorities then the program was considered to have been tested on a heterogeneous population.
-Second, the heterogeneity criterion can also be achieved if at least one of the studies has been conducted on youth in Washington and a subgroup analysis demonstrates the program is effective for minorities ($p \le 0.2$).
+- Benefit-cost: The proposed definition of evidence-based practices requires that, when possible, a benefit-cost analysis be conducted.
+We use WSIPP's benefit-cost model to determine whether a program meets this criterion.
+Programs that do not have at least a 75% chance of a positive net present value do not meet the benefit-cost test.
+The WSIPP model uses Monte Carlo simulation to test the probability that benefits exceed costs.
+The 75% standard was deemed an appropriate measure of risk aversion. - Heterogeneity: To be designated as evidence-based, the state statute requires that a program has been tested on a "heterogeneous" population.
+We operationalize heterogeneity in two ways.
+First, the proportion of program participants belonging to ethnic/racial minority groups must be greater than or equal to the proportion of minority children aged 0 to 17 in Washington.
+From the 2010 Census, for children aged 0 through 17 in Washington, 68% were white and 32% were minorities.
+Thus, if the weighted average of program participants in the outcome evaluations of the program is at least 32% ethnic/racial minority, then the program is considered to have been tested in a heterogeneous population.

+Second, the heterogeneity criterion can also be achieved if at least one of the studies has been conducted on youth in Washington and a subgroup analysis demonstrates the program is effective for minorities (p < 0.20).
 Programs passing the second test are marked with a ^.
 Programs that do not meet either of these two criteria do not meet the heterogeneity definition.